-World Mission Sunday is on 20 October.
-As our global church comes together on this special day, Missio asks the faithful of England and Wales to support the missionary work of the Church in India and throughout the world, through your prayers and financial support.
+For World Mission Sunday 2019, Missio asked the faithful of England and Wales to support the missionary work of the Church in India and throughout the world, through your prayers and financial support.

 ‘Give them confidence that Jesus loves them’

 Every single day, all over the world, countless young girls are exploited.
 Often stolen from their families or sold against their will, these children become trapped in lives of poverty and despair.

 In India, child trafficking and child labour is the reality for around 12 million children.
 This statistic is staggering.
 But it would be far worse without the presence of the Catholic Church.
 For decades, your support of Missio has enabled local communities to work hard to rescue those suffering.

 Sr Clara from India has dedicated her life to educating vulnerable young girls, giving them the skills to break free from exploitation and abuse.
 Through their devotion and faith, the Sisters help the children to see their worth as a beloved child of God: ‘We always give them confidence that Jesus loves them.’